Austria–Bangladesh relations

 Bilateral relations exist between Bangladesh and Austria.
 Relations between the two countries have been considered cordial with both the countries working towards further strengthen it.
+Bangladesh has an embassy in Vienna which also serves as the Permanent Mission of Bangladesh to the United Nations and other international organizations.

 History

 Because of the roughly 7000 km long distance, historical contacts between the two countries have been rather small.
 Following the establishment of the Ostend Company, Austrian ships began to travel to Bengal where they opened factories.
-The early history of ties between Austria and Bangladesh can be seen when a number of Bangladeshis travelled to the Austria for further educational purposes starting in the 20th century; namely Abdullah Al-Mamun Suhrawardy.
+The early history of ties between Austria and Bangladesh can be seen when a number of Bangladeshis travelled to the Austria for further education starting in the 20th century; namely Abdullah Al-Mamun Suhrawardy.

 Large quantities of jute used to be transported from Bengal to Austria due to the efforts of the Ralli Brothers in the early 1800s.
 The two countries fought the two World Wars against each other, with Austria (as Austria-Hungary) being one of the dominant Central Powers in World War I and part of Adolf Hitler's national socialist Third Reich in World War II and Bangladesh being a part of the British Raj, a colony of the United Kingdom, which fought Austria (respectively Germany, which Austria was a part of from 1938 to 1945) on both occasions.
 Abdul Motaleb Malik, a notable Bengali politician, was the Pakistani ambassador to Austria in the 50s, long before the Independence of Bangladesh in 1971.

 Prior to the security printing press's commissioning in 1989, the Bangla Post got some of their stamps printed in Austria.